codewithpom/cute-dogs/README.md

 I am wating for contributors so please open an issue if there is a bug or an **idea** and open a **PR** if you want to fix something or add something.

 # Bye
-I am a fellow open-source contributor but you read till the end so very very Thanks :slight_smile:
+I am a fellow open-source contributor but you read till the end so very very Thanks 🙂